Online Patient Triage in Dermatology: Technology and Benefits

 Most dermatologists already prioritize their daily workflow and determine which patients need immediate attention and who they can put off for a while.
 That being said, some telehealth triage applications enable dermatologists to do their job more efficiently and help them spend more time with patients who need urgent care.

-During the last few years, there has been widespread adoption of teledermatology technologies, especially asynchronous teledermatology technology due to the many benefits it offers.
+During the last few years, there has been widespread adoption of teledermatology technologies, especially asynchronous teledermatology, due to the many benefits it offers pediatric and adult patients.

 Asynchronous telemedicine relies on patients sharing information whenever it’s convenient for them, preferably through a HIPAA-compliant platform.
 The provider then reviews all patients’ requests based on the information received and prioritizes the patients who need urgent care.